withastro/docs/src/pages/en/guides/cms/contentful.md

     - **Name:** content
     - **API identifier:** `content`

-### Creating a blog post in Contentful

-Now that we have our Contentful model set up, we can create a new blog post entry.
+Now that you have your Contentful model set up, you can create your first blog post entry.
 In the **Content** section of your Contentful space, create a new entry with the following parameters:

 - **Content type:** `blogPost`
 - **Title:** `Astro is amazing!`